BrianP490/CS_111/README.md

-# This repo hold all assignments and projects that I worked on in CS 111 at Cal State San Marcos.
+# This repo hold all assignments and projects that I worked on in Computer Science 111 at Cal State San Marcos.